Simplified TinyBERT: Knowledge Distillation for Document Retrieval

-Several distillation models are included in Table~\ref{tab:results} for comparisons.
-Apart from \textbf{BERT-Base}, \textbf{Standard KD} distills the teacher model by only using prediction layer, namely, training the student model on $\alpha\mathcal{L}_{soft}+(1-\alpha)\mathcal{L}_{hard}$, and we perform grid search on validation dataset over temperature $T$ = $\{1,5,10\}$ and $\alpha$ = $\{0.2,0.5,0.7\}$ on a parameters-fixed student model as in~\cite{DBLP:SunCGL19}; \textbf{TinyBERT} distills the teacher model following a two-stage method as in~\cite{DBLP:tinybert}, \textbf{Simplified TinyBERT} is the modified TinyBERT as described in Section~\ref{sec:modified_tinybert}.
+Several distillation models are included in Table~\ref{tab:results} for comparisons. \textbf{Standard KD} distills the teacher model only using the prediction layer, namely, training the student model with $\alpha\mathcal{L}_{soft}+(1-\alpha)\mathcal{L}_{hard}$.
+We perform grid search on validation set over temperature $T$ = $\{1,5,10\}$ and $\alpha$ = $\{0.2,0.5,0.7\}$ on a parameters-fixed student model as in~\cite{DBLP:SunCGL19}; \textbf{TinyBERT} distills the teacher model following a two-stage method as in~\cite{DBLP:tinybert}, \textbf{Simplified TinyBERT} is the modified TinyBERT as described in Section~\ref{sec:modified_tinybert}.
 In addition, \textbf{$+$ hard label} and \textbf{$+$ use one step} in Table~\ref{tab:results} indicate the results when applying one simplification on top of TinyBERT.